MakieOrg/Makie.jl/docs/explanations/colors.md

 ## Alpha or Opacity

-There are no `alpha` or `opacity` keywords in Makie.
+You can use `alpha` keyword in Makie Plots.

-Instead, one can make partially transparent colors or colormaps by using a tuple `(color, alpha)`.
+Alternatively, one can make partially transparent colors or colormaps by using a tuple `(color, alpha)`.

 ## Cheat Sheet